dmytroiva/sitemap-crawler/README.md

 > 3. Maybe you will need to install other modules.
 It will depend on error messages to STDOUT and fixing them.
 > 4. [Auto PY to EXE](https://dev.to/eshleron/how-to-convert-py-to-exe-step-by-step-guide-3cfi "to install hit the link")

+## To use on any OS you should install docker on your system:
+> [DockerHub]([https://stackoverflow.com/questions/17309288/importerror-no-module-named-requests](https://hub.docker.com/r/vorting/crawler-image) "to install visit the link")

 ## Running Auto-py:
 `auto-py-to-exe`